Perry Rhodan: Onion-shell model

-The superintelligences are the next step above normal minds.
+The Superintelligences are the next step above normal minds.
 They can be born, for example, when a species collectively gives up its bodies and unites their spirits.
-Those superintelligences claim a domain as theirs, consisting of up to several galaxies (the entity known as "ES ('IT')" has the Local Group as personal domain).
-The superintelligence nourishes mentally on the species in its domain, sometimes symbiotically (positive SI), sometimes parasitically (negative SI).
-Again, these attributes should not be treated as ethical description, although negative superintelligences are in general described as being more sinister.
+Such Superintelligences may claim as their domain areas consisting of up to several galaxies (the entity known as "ES ('IT')" has the Local Group as its personal domain).
+The Superintelligence provides mental support to the species in its domain, sometimes symbiotically (positive SI), sometimes parasitically (negative SI).

-The matter-fountains/matter-sinks are born, when a superintelligence fuses with all life and matter in its domain while shrinking.
-Little more is known, except that the process is gradual and that the resulting object lacks the gravitational pull possessed if the contraction produced a black hole.
+The Matter Sources/Sinks are born when a Superintelligence fuses with all life and matter in its domain while shrinking.
+Little more is known except that the process is gradual and that the resulting object lacks the gravitational pull possessed if the contraction produced a black hole.

-The "high powers" were long known to be the highest known life-forms.
-They live in an unimaginable, distant dimension and have great powers in ruling over lower beings.
+The "high powers" were long thought to be the highest known lifeforms.
+They live in an unimaginably distant dimension and have great powers in ruling over lower beings.
 However they are not omniscient and they are unable to directly interact with lower beings.
-To enter a regular universe, they have to assume a mortal shape, thus reducing their powers and sometimes their knowledge and memory.
+To enter a regular universe they have to assume a mortal shape, thus reducing their powers and sometimes their knowledge and memory.
 This is known as the transform syndrome.
 As a consequence, they rarely interact with lower beings and instead enlist individuals, organizations or entire species.